17 February 2012

 A modern public education program that strives to reach the general public and change behavior to improve safety consists of two approaches: bringing education into the schools and taking it directly to the public.
 Bringing fire education into the schools reflects the long held belief that the way to produce lasting results in safety attitudes and behaviors is to reach young children, who will grow up to be safer adults.
 Going directly to the public with a variety of methods has the same basic goal: to increase knowledge and change behavior so that people are safer.
 Another decision is whether to deliver the public education program as a stand-alone message or whether to deliver it in partnership with other agencies (and their respective messages).

 Conducting a comprehensive public fire and life safety education program means providing true educational opportunities in a variety of settings.
 Whether in schools, at community meetings, or through marketing outlets, high-quality education must be age appropriate and in a form that will capture interest.
 It raises the public’s level of consciousness about safety.
 But to be effective, education efforts must ultimately do more than raise consciousness: they must change the behavior of targeted populations to reduce the risk of, and the losses from, fire and various injuries.

 *This section continues with information on education in the schools, targeted public education programs, integrated risk management, and programs to control juvenile fire setting.

-Excerpted from Managing Fire and Emergency Services, the newest title from ICMA Press (Jan.
-2012) and the latest in the seminal series on fire services.
+Excerpted from Managing Fire and Emergency Services.
 Read the first excerpt, "Comprehensive Prevention Programs Far, Far Beyond Code Enforcement and Coloring Books," which appeared in the January 10, 2012, issue of Local Government Matters, and "Comprehensive Prevention Programs: Enforcing Fire and Safety Codes," which appeared in the January 24, 2012, issue.

 to rate this